A Second Chance and a Lasting Legacy

 “Here I was, 63 years old and, I had thought, in fairly good health and happily retired after a career as a newspaper editor,” she recalled.

-In the months that followed, Kris endured a range of chemotherapy drugs, resulting in hair loss, insomnia, restless legs and more.
+In the months that followed, Kris spent a lot of time at Moffitt Cancer Center, enduring a range of chemotherapy drugs, resulting in hair loss, insomnia, restless legs and more.
 But after a few months of treatment, she had her last round of chemotherapy and a scan revealed no cancer.

-For much of 2011, Kris and her faithful sidekick, life partner Carolyn Clark, stayed close to Moffitt, including at Hope Lodge.
+For much of 2011, Kris and her faithful sidekick, life partner Carolyn Clark, stayed close to Moffitt.
 Throughout all her care during the transplant process, Kris never lost trust in her teams of caregivers at Moffitt.

 “You could say I bonded with many of them,” she said.
 “They were so helpful and comforting.”